Read important tips about international travel during Optional Practical Training (including the 24-Month OPT STEM Extension).

 YES!
 During OPT, you need to have your I-20 signed every six months for travel outside the U.S. For more information on how to get your I-20 signed, please read the “Maintaining F-1 Status While on Post-Completion OPT” or “Maintaining F-1 Status While on the 24-Month OPT STEM Extension” pages.

-If you are visiting Canada, Mexico or some Caribbean Islands and staying less than 30 days (and you are not a citizen of Cuba, Iran, Sudan or Syria): NO. You do not need a new F-1 visa stamp.
+If you are visiting Canada, Mexico or some Caribbean Islands and staying less than 30 days (and you are not a citizen of Iran, North Korea, Sudan or Syria): NO. You do not need a new F-1 visa stamp.
 You may re-enter the U.S. with your expired F-1 visa stamp, letter from your employer verifying your employment, valid passport, valid EAD card and valid I-20 (which must have a DSO signature on page 2 signed within the past 6 months).

 If you will travel elsewhere: YES.
 You will need a new F-1 visa stamp.
 You should go to a U.S. Embassy or Consulate and apply for a new F-1 visa stamp so that you can re-enter the U.S. to resume your OPT.